-(2) Amendments to IFRS 17 "Insurance Contracts"
+(2) IFRS 17 "Insurance Contracts"

-The Standard provides a comprehensive model for insurance contracts, covering all relevant accounting aspects.
-The core of IFRS 17 is the General Model.
-Under this model, insurance contracts are measured as a sum of fulfillment cash flows and the Contractual Service Margin (CSM) on initial recognition.
-The carrying amount of a group of insurance contracts at the end of each reporting period shall be the sum of the liability for remaining coverage and the liability for incurred claims.
+IFRS 17 provides a comprehensive model for insurance contracts, covering all relevant accounting aspects (including recognition, measurement, presentation and disclosure requirements).
+The core of IFRS 17 is the General (building block) Model, under this model, on initial recognition, an entity shall measure a group of insurance contracts at the total of the fulfilment cash flows and the contractual service margin.
+The carrying amount of a group of insurance contracts at the end of each reporting period shall be the sum of the libility for remaining coverage and the liability for incurred claims.

-Aside from the General Model, it also provides a specific adaptation for contracts with direct participation features (the variable fee approach) and simplified approach for short-term contracts (Premium Allocation Approach).
+Aside from the General Model, it also provides a specific adaptation for contracts with direct participation features (the Vriable Fee Approach) and simplified approach (Premium Allocation Approach) mainly for short-duration contracts.